Wondercast Design Challenge for December

 Wondercast Past Challenges

-We’ve got a new challenge coming your way this month, and it’s about brains!
+Our November challenge is about brains!
 Sorta.
 And outer space!
 Kinda.

 We want you to create a flip book about what you think NASA and the European Space Agency will find on their exploration mission to Jupiter.